-Gzip Compression The Gzip format is the most widely used compression format for tar, it is fast for creating and extracting files.
-Files with gz compression have normally the file ending .tar.gz or .tgz.
-Below you will find some examples on how to create and extract a tar.gz file.
+Gzip Compression The Gzip format is the most widely used compression format for tar.
+It is fast for creating and extracting files.
+Files with gzip compression normally have the file ending .tar.gz or .tgz.
+Below, you will find some examples of creating and extracting a tar.gz file.

-Lzop Compression This compress option is probably the fastest compression format for tar, it has a compression level similar to gzip and is not widely used.
+Loop Compression This compress option is probably the fastest compression format for tar.
+It has a compression level similar to gzip and is not widely used.

 The common formats are tar.gz and tar.bz2.
 If your goal is fast compression, then use gzip.
 When the archive file size is critical, then use tar.bz2.

-Here a few common use cases of the tar command.
+Here are a few common use cases of the tar command.

 How to install tar?